nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-one/index.md

 It was obvious that I’d need to make requests asynchronously.
 At first, I thought this wouldn’t be a problem in Python – Python has supported async operations for a while.
 But then I started running into issues.

-The popular and previously mentioned HTTP library, [Requests](https://python-requests.org/), doesn’t support async/await[^4], so I had to convert my earlier code to use [AIOHTTP](https://docs.aiohttp.org/) which is a bit trickier to use.
-My early attempts to do this didn’t result in much of a speed increase which was probably due to both a inexperience of asynchronous Python writing on my part and lacking AIOHTTP/async documentation.
+The popular and previously mentioned HTTP library, [Requests](https://python-requests.org/), doesn’t support async/await[^8], so I had to convert my earlier code to use [AIOHTTP](https://docs.aiohttp.org/) which is a bit trickier to use.
+My early attempts to do this didn’t result in much of a speed increase which was probably due to both my inexperience writing asynchronous Python code and the sparse AIOHTTP/async documentation.[^9]

 I had recently started writing [Go](https://golang.org), a language I knew had great concurrency support, for my internship at [Keybase](https://keybase.io/) so I figured in the spirit of polyglotism, I’d try mocking out a version of the scraper in Go.
 [Goroutines](https://gobyexample.com/goroutines) were a refreshing break from the mess of AIOHTTP and it was nice to know that my program could scrape courses in parallel, unburdened by a [global interpreter lock](https://en.wikipedia.org/wiki/Global_interpreter_lock).

-What I gave up in Go, however, was the nice HTML parsing that BeautifulSoup provided.
+What I gave up in Go, however, was the nice HTML parsing that Beautiful Soup provided.
 The best replacement I found was a library called [goquery](https://github.com/PuerkitoBio/goquery), which bills itself as “A little like that [j-thing](https://jquery.com/), only in Go.”

 ### Scraping subject areas

 In JavaScript, the subject areas were represented as a literal array of objects with `label` and `value` properties.
 In Go, the corresponding data structure for an object would be a [struct](https://gobyexample.com/structs).

-Doing the same literal declaration as we did in JavaScript would be a little more unergonomic, so I decided to go ahead and write a function to just fetch the data from the “Schedule of Classes” page, find the relevant line via a regular expression, and unmarshal the the JSON representation into a Go array of structs.
-From there, we’d return it for now (and eventually save it to a database).
+Doing the same literal declaration as I did in JavaScript would be a little more unergonomic, so I decided to go ahead and write a function to just fetch the data from the “Schedule of Classes” page, find the relevant line via a regular expression, and unmarshal the JSON representation into a Go array of structs.
+From there, I’d return it for now (and eventually save it to a database).

 ```go
 type SubjectArea struct {